Hidden Gems #2

-This fascinating, ultra magnetic portrait of a power crazy (and just plain crazy) murderer who also happens to be a Police Chief is made absorptive due to its distinctive visual style perfectly matched to a lively and infectious Ennio Morricone score.
-(See: Treasured Appearances)
+This fascinating, ultra magnetic portrait of a power crazy (and just plain crazy) murderer who also happens to be a police chief is made absorptive due to its distinctive visual style perfectly matched with a lively and infectious Ennio Morricone score.
+(See: Treasured Appearances).

 Hidden Gem #12: Malcolm (1986, Australia)

 Leave it to the Aussies (in this case Nadia Tass working with writer David Parker) to turn a crime film into such a quirky, inventively hilarious and ultimately endearing little gem.

 Hidden Gem #11: Forever Mary a.k.a Mery per sempre (1989, Italy)